gregdevore/Projects/README.md

 **Lesson1_Input_and_Outputs_DeVore.ipynb**

 This assignment introduces Python for machine learning, specifically exploratory data analysis and the standardization of features.
 It also includes building a classification tree from scratch using entropy and information gain to establish a set of rules.
 This tree is trained on a subset of the data and evaluated on the remaining observations.

+**Lesson2_SVM_ANN_DeVore.ipynb**

+This assignment explores the concept of Maximal Margin Classifiers through a simple handworked example.
+It also features a comparison between a linear support vector machine and multilayer perceptron for use in classifying the MNIST handwritten digits data set.
+Both models are tuned using a randomly sampled subset of the data, and confusion matrices are used to evaluate their accuracy.